Blog | 27th Feb, 2023

 The Basin Plan set a target of recovering 3,200 billion litres of environmental water.
 This is less than half of what scientists said was needed to give our rivers a good chance of survival [1] – but a huge step forward from the even weaker target powerful irrigators lobbied for.

-Unfortunately, the Basin Plan is way off track.
-With just a few years left before the Plan is reviewed, we’re nowhere close to meeting the target.
-Unless we recover water, using methods we know work like buybacks, our whole river system is at risk.
+The problem is, the Basin Plan is way off track.
+With just a few years left before the Plan is reviewed, we’re nowhere close to meeting the target and our rivers, wetlands and wildlife are paying the price.
+In Victoria alone, 140 animals and plants are at increased risk of extinction if we don’t return more water to the river!

 Is the government buying water now?

-How much cheaper are buybacks than other water recovery methods?
+How much cheaper is buying water than other water recovery methods?

 Buying water has proven to be the cheapest way to get water for rivers – much cheaper than giving big handouts to irrigators.